 Comparing Trap Bars and Straight Bars

 Barbells are straight hunks of metal that let you load weight on each side.
-To deadlift a barbell, you stand in front of the bar, grip it, and rip it.
+To deadlift a barbell, you stand behind the bar, grip it, and rip it.
 Trap bars take a hexagonal shape (which is why they’re sometimes called “hex bars”) with sleeves on the end that let you load weight, and they have handles on either side that allow you to grip the bar with a neutral grip.
 Trap bars generally have two sets of handles – one set that’s at the same level as the rest of the bar (called “low handles”), and one set that’s elevated (called high handles).
 To deadlift a trap bar, you stand inside the bar, grab one of the sets of handles, and lift it.

 There are more (important) similarities between the barbell deadlift and trap bar deadlift than there are differences.
 Both involve picking heavy weights up off the floor using comparable loads, both essentially train the hinge pattern, both involve similar (or identical) ranges of motion, and both elicit similar degrees of activation in the muscle groups they train.

 The differences between the trap bar and barbell deadlifts are primarily a matter of degree.

 They allow for comparable loading, but most people can deadlift a bit more with a trap bar.

 While both essentially train the hinge pattern, peak spine and hip moments tend to be a bit larger for the barbell deadlift than the trap bar deadlift, while the peak knee moment tends to be larger for the trap bar deadlift.

 And, while both elicit similar degrees of muscle activation in the muscle groups they train, quad activation tends to be a bit higher for the trap bar deadlift, while hamstrings and spinal erector activation tend to be a bit higher for the conventional deadlift.